grillo/grillo-docs/docs/grillo-sensors/getting_grillo_sensor.md

 You can buy a Grillo sensor [here](#).

 :::info
-Please note that Grillo sensors require a subscription to [Grillo Console](#).
+Please note that Grillo sensors require an active subscription to [Grillo Console](#).
 Without this you won't be able to access or process the sensor data.
 :::